 - Matthew Whitman, Seat G

 I began skiing and climbing in the mid-70’s.
 Since 1980, I’ve lived in Alaska, working as a geologist.
-I’m a former president of the Alaskan Alpine Club and the Alaska Alpine Rescue Group.
+I’m a former president of the Fairbanks Alpine Ski Club, Alaskan Alpine Club, and the Alaska Alpine Rescue Group.
 I’ve assisted with glacial research projects in Alaska, Canada, and Greenland.
-Currently, I’m the Senior Principal Geologist with Shannon & Wilson, Inc. in Fairbanks, conducting environmental and geotechnical projects throughout Alaska.
-I’ve taught basic climbing skills, glacier travel, and rescue techniques and have been an Avalanche Awareness Instructor for the State of Alaska Department of Public Safety since 2003.
+Currently, I’m the Senior Associate Geologist with Shannon & Wilson, Inc. in Fairbanks, conducting environmental and geotechnical projects throughout Alaska.
+I’ve taught basic climbing skills, glacier travel, and rescue techniques.
+I am on the Board of the Eastern Alaska Range Avalanche Center and provide avalanche awareness training to the community.